Funded projects

 Howe Sound Pulp & Paper Corp. – Port Mellon, B.C.

-Project Description: Howe Sound Pulp & Paper will upgrade the existing bottom sand hopper of their biomass boiler at its Port Mellon pulp and paper mill in order in order to reduce maintenance, reduce natural gas consumption, and increase the facility’s capacity to consume waste biomass fuels.
+Project description: Howe Sound Pulp & Paper will upgrade the existing bottom sand hopper of their biomass boiler at its Port Mellon pulp and paper mill in order to reduce maintenance, reduce natural gas consumption, and increase the facility’s capacity to consume waste biomass fuels.

 Howe Sound Pulp & Paper Corp. – Port Mellon, B.C.

-Project Description: The project will replace propane powered lift trucks with electric trucks at Kruger Products L.P. in Queensborough.
+Project description: Krueger Products will replace propane powered lift trucks with electric trucks at the New Westminster Plant.

 Funding: $43,750